buymeasoda/refdocs/Git.md

 A temporary reference to the head of the branch that is being merged in

     MERGE_HEAD

+## Recover file from git history

+Show all commits related to file in history

+    git log --all -- <file>

+Restore file version from commit to current directory

+    git show <commit>:<source-file> > <destination-file>

 # Git blame and diff